Resume for Carpenter

 6. Certifications and Training

-If you have attended any particular training program or earned certifications directly related to carpentry, list the details at the bottom of this list.
-This will prove your commitment towards professional development and continuous learning in the field.
+If you’ve completed any particular training program or earned certifications directly related to carpentry, include the details on this page.
+This shows your dedication in professional development and ongoing education in the field.

 Example:

-OSHA Certified: Successfully completed Occupational Safety and Health Administration (OSHA) course of instruction on construction safety protocols.
+OSHA Certified: Completed Occupational Safety and Health Administration (OSHA) training course on construction safety protocols.

 Section | Content |